dlkakbs/biomed-research-engine/README.md

 These steps are difficult to coordinate economically.

 Traditional payment systems:
-- make small research actions too expensive,
+- make research actions too expensive,
 - bundle work into opaque services,
 - and provide limited visibility into multi-stage workflows.